 Equal access to the premises

-Before the issue of a construction certificate, plans which demonstrate that adequate access to the premises will be provided for persons with disabilities in accordance with the Commonwealth Disability (Access to Premises - Buildings) Standards 2010.
+Before the issue of the relevant construction certificate, plans which demonstrate that adequate access to the premises will be provided for persons with disabilities in accordance with the Commonwealth Disability (Access to Premises - Buildings) Standards 2010.
 These plans must be submitted to the certifier.

 Condition reason: To ensure safe and easy access to the premises for people with a disability.